abasituk/Shelly-Automated-Agile-Octopus/README.md

 # Shelly-Automated-Agile-Octopus
 An open source system of scripts that can be used to automate a Shelly relay to switch on during the cheapest period of your Agile Octopus tariff.
+The relay will then switch off outside of that period.

 ![System Diagram (1)](https://github.com/user-attachments/assets/044ee987-41b2-41e3-8bf1-6798a16e9012)